25 FOODS YOU SHOULD EAT TO IMPROVE YOUR BRAIN CAPACITY AND MEMORY

 The ageing of the brain is determined by some factors which include genes and lifestyle e.g. diets.

-This reveals that, as a student, you should pay more careful attention to the kind of food you consume if you really want to get the best out of your brain’s functionality.
+This reveals that, you should pay more careful attention to the kind of food you consume if you really want to get the best out of your brain’s functionality.

 Here are some foods that have been scientifically proven to be healthy for the brain: